Mike-Kirkpatrick/fantasy-football-analyses/README.md

 This one is as straightforward as it gets.
 How often do you win?
 Hopefully you find your name at the top of this chart.
 Or, at the very least, have a winning record overall (i.e., > 50%).
 ![Alt text](./plots/reg_season_win_pct.png?raw=true)

-# ADD INTERPRETATION
+### Matchup Rivalries
-Matchup Rivalries
+How often to you beat the other coaches during the regular season?
+Here's a heatmap of just that.
+Find your name on the left and see where it intersects with the people on the bottom.
+That is how often (%) you've beat that person.
+Green is good and red is bad.
+The second plot shows how many times you've played that person.

-Interpretation...
+For example, I have beat Aaron only 14% of the time and we've played each other 14 times.
+Incredibly, Mike Thomas has beat Danny 100% of the time and they've played each other 9 times!
+Another thing we learn here is THE NEED TO ALWAYS SHUFFLE THE MATCHUP ORDER AJ!!!
+We've only had 9 seasons and AJ and Kameron have played each other 18 times during the regular season.
 ![Alt text](./plots/reg_season_matchup_win_percent.png?raw=true)
 ![Alt text](./plots/reg_season_matchup_compete_freq.png?raw=true)

 ### End of Season Rank
 For these charts, you want to see low numbers next to your name.
 There's a pretty wide spread across all coaches.
+Mike Thomas consistently finishes well, but has never gotten 1st place.
+Always a bridesmaid and never a bride :)
 ![Alt text](./plots/reg_season_rank.png?raw=true)

 ### Average Points Against